jchen9314/DSCI_522_jchen9314_apchiodo/doc/wine_quality_analysis_report.md

 From our feature importance analysis, we determined alcohol percentage (at 0.553) to be by far the most important characteristic in determining wine quality.
 While a measure of feature importance tells us that the alcohol percentage is an important feature in the model, it does not tell us whether high alcohol percentage or low alcohol percentage is more indicative of a quality wine.
 In order to address this question, we can refer to our decision tree graph (Figure 3).
 The first parameter the model chose to split on is alcohol &lt;= 10.5, which creates two nodes of 665 samples (&lt;= 10.5) and 614 samples (&gt; 10.5).
 Of the 614 samples where alcohol was greater than 10.5, 466 of these were classified as "high quality".
 The inverse is true for samples that have alcohol percentage less than 10.5, that is, most of the samples (431 of 665) were of "low quality".
 What this initial split tells us is that generally, a wine with an alcohol percentage &gt; 10.5 is more likely to be classified as a "high quality" wine.
 With regards to the other features which we deemed important (sulphates and total sulfur dioxide), there is much more overlap in their distribution and thus do not serve as strong predictors in the same way as alcohol percentage.

-In this project, we only tuned one hyperparameter in our decision tree model, which was the maximum depth.
+In this project, we only tuned one hyper-parameter in our decision tree model, which was the maximum depth.
 This certainly exists as a limitation of our analysis.
-Perhaps if we explored the use of other hyperparameters (ex. `min_samples_leaf`, `max_features`, or `criterion` from scikit-learn), we would be able to achieve higher classification accuracy.
+Perhaps if we explored the use of other hyper-parameters (ex. `min_samples_leaf`, `max_features`, or `criterion` from scikit-learn), we would be able to achieve higher classification accuracy.
 Furthermore, a more robust analysis might include not only an examination of additional hyper-parameters but also a comparison of how alternative models score.
 For example, we could have used other machine learning algorithms, such as random forest or KNN and evaluated their test accuracy in comparison to our decision tree model.

 ### Future Work